Florida scrub lizard: Habitat

 The preferred natural habitat of S. woodi is Florida scrub, including evergreen oak and sand pine scrub.
 It is found less often in the ecotone between scrub and sandhill habitat, flatwoods, and citrus groves.
-It is most common in dry habitat with open areas for basking and nesting with nearby pines or oaks for shelter.
+It is most common in dry habitats with open basking areas and nesting with nearby pines or oaks for shelter.
 A closed canopy makes the habitat unsuitable.

 Geographic range and conservation status

 S. woodi has a disjunct distribution with four main population areas, the Atlantic coast scrubs, the Gulf Coast scrubs, the inland central peninsula, and Ocala National Forest and environs.
 It occurs on the Lake Wales Ridge.
 It is common in the Ocala National Forest, but it is slowly declining in most of its range due to loss of habitat.
 It was more widespread before the intensive development of Florida's scrub zones and sandy ridges.
 Habitat loss to development, including the establishment of citrus groves, has reduced populations.
 Fire suppression causes habitat changes such as closure of the canopy, which eliminates the open spaces required by the species.
+It has been wiped out from its former range off Florida's Gulf Coast in Collier and Lee County, and also off the Atlantic coast of Florida south of Palm Beach County.

 This species occurs in widely spaced patches of a habitat type that is naturally fragmented, and it does not disperse far from its natal area.
 The main population groups have remained separate for many thousands of years, causing isolation that has led to the development of high genetic diversity in the species as a whole.
 During conservation efforts, it is important to maintain such diversity.